dedwardn/udacity_capstone_project/README.md

 - profile_expanded.pkl - dataframe exported by pandas.
 Profile expanded is a dataframe with several features engineered from a combination of all the data sets where each row is related to one user.
 Created in Build_matrices.ipynb

+## Aknowledgements
+I would like to thank my girlfriend for being patient with me during many long nights with this course and in the end capstone project.
+I would also like to thank the numerous contributors to places like StackExchange.
+Without you guys, we would be lost all of us!